 ctrl-exec - High Availability

-Running redundant ctrl-exec instances with shared state
+Running redundant dispatcher instances with shared state

 ctrl-exec - High Availability